asyncapi/generator/docs/generator_template.md

 2. Assigns the MQTT broker address `test.mosquitto.org` to the variable MQTT broker.
 This specifies the location where the MQTT client will connect to.
 3. Defines an instance of the MQTT client object.
 This object will be used to establish a connection with the MQTT broker and perform MQTT operations.
 4. Defines that on client instance creation, it connects to the broker.
-5. The `sendTemperatureChange` is a function that client user invokes to publish a message to the broker, and its specific topic.
+5. The `sendTemperatureChange` is a function the client user invokes to publish a message to the broker, and its specific topic.

 In summary, this code sets up an MQTT client using the Paho-MQTT library.
 It connects to the `test.mosquitto.org` MQTT broker, and the `sendTemperatureChange()` method publishes temperature change information to the `temperature/changed` topic whenever called.